 Appearance

-Hawaiian Monk Seal can be distinguished from its relative, the harbor seal, by its thin build, white abdomen, and gray fur.
-The Hawaiian Monk Seal has no external ears and difficulty bending its rear flippers underneath.
+Hawaiian Monk Seal can be distinguished from other pinnipeds, by its thin build, white abdomen, and gray fur.
+They have no external ears and difficulty bending its rear flippers underneath.
 They have a tiny, flattened skull with 8 sets of teeth, huge, dark eyes, and a tiny, flat nose.

 The Hawaiian monk seal is one of the smallest species of seals, and adult males typically reach lengths of around 7 to 7.5 feet (2.1 to 2.3 meters) and weigh between 400 to 600 pounds (180 to 270 kilograms).

 The seal’s nostrils are tiny vertical holes that shut once it submerges.
 They are also exceptionally fast swimmers thanks to their slim, missile-shaped bodies and rear flippers.
-The same as elephant seals, Hawaiian Monk Seals undergo a dramatic molt every year in which they lose all of their hair as well as the top layer of skin.
+They undergo a dramatic molt every year in which they lose all of their hair as well as the top layer of skin.
+This process helps them maintain healthy skin and fur, free of parasites and damage.

 Diet